zampanteymedio/gym-satellite-trajectory/README.md

 # Installation

-You can follow the directions in the [.travis.yml](.travis.yml) file, which describes the necessary steps to install all the dependencies and this package in a clean environment.
+You can follow the directions in the [.travis.yml](.travis.yml) file, which describes the necessary steps to install this package and all its dependencies in a clean Anaconda environment.